Stecathw/Blog_RestAPI/readme.md

 writting missing tests bot in blog (blog content test) and blog_api (testing endpoints response)

 CORS Cross-Origin Resource Sharing
-Install django cors headers
+Install django cors headers to allow React front end to be connected. https://pypi.org/project/django-cors-headers/2.0.0/
-https://pypi.org/project/django-cors-headers/2.0.0/

 more about cors :
 https://web.dev/cross-origin-resource-sharing/

-changing rest framework permissions to DjangoModelPermissionsOrAnonReadOnly the admin is the only author able to perform CRUD's on posts
+Changing rest framework permissions to IsAuthenticatedOrReadOnly the admin is the only author able to perform CRUD's on posts

+Created two different serializer for detail and list view.
+Refactored views.py with viewsets class from DRF.
+Defining both get_queryset and get_object.
+As DRF provide router to automaticly handle URLS I also refactored urls.py